 The earliest signs of termite activity often go unnoticed.
 Termites can enter any property through extremely thin cracks within the structure of a property and eat away at the foundation without any visible indications.
 That’s why professional termite inspection and effective termite control are vital to the soundness of any home or business located in Palatka and surrounding areas.
 Scheduling an inspection with Champion Termite & Pest Control is the best way to know whether your property has a termite infestation or is likely to experience an infestation in the future.
 Contact us for more information about our comprehensive pest control services.

-Subterranean termites comprise some of the most common and destructive termite species.
-These eusocial insects likewise live in cooperative colonies with three castes: workers, reproductives (also called swarmers), and soldiers.
-Workers are wingless and pale, while soldiers have an enlarged head and long mandibles.
-Swarmers are the only caste with fully formed eyes and wings — they commonly fly to different locations and establish new colonies.
+Subterranean termites are some of the most common and destructive termite species.
+These eusocial insects live in cooperative colonies with three castes: workers, reproductives (also called swarmers), and soldiers.
+Workers are wingless and pale, while soldiers have enlarged heads and long mandibles.
+Swarmers are the only caste with fully formed eyes and wings, allowing them to fly to different locations and establish new colonies.
 Subterranean termites forage and build nests both in soil and damp wood that is in contact with soil.
-The presence of mud tubes is an indicator of a subterranean termite infestation.
-Their diet comprises any material containing cellulose, such as dead and decaying wood, paper, cardboard, cotton fabrics, and fibers within different plants.
+The presence of mud tubes (channels located outside of the soil made from mud and bits of wood) is an indicator of a subterranean termite infestation.
+Their diet consists of any material containing cellulose, such as dead and decaying wood, paper, cardboard, cotton fabrics, and fibers within different plants.

-Many homeowners often wonder — do I have flying ants or termites?
+A big point of confusion for many homeowners and business owners is knowing the difference between termites and flying ants.
 On the surface, both insects look similar, but they differ when it comes to their life cycles, diet, habits, and finer details of their appearance.
 Termites have a straight-line body, equal-sized wings, and straight antennae, while ants have a cinched body, uneven-sized wings, and bent antennae.
-While both insects love to nest inside wood or wooded areas, termites are the ones to eat the wood because of cellulose.
+While both insects love to nest inside wood or wooded areas, termites are the ones that will eat the wood and cause damage.
 Ants are omnivores that eat nectar, seeds, other insects, and food debris left around the house.
-Termites are a destructive species and can cause damage to important structures, but flying ants do not.
-Both ants and termites thrive in warm, humid weather, making termite season year-round in Florida Be sure to get in touch with our team to schedule a pest inspection to ensure the insects infesting your home are termites after all.
+Termites are a destructive species that cause structural damage, but flying ants do not.
+Both ants and termites thrive in warm, humid weather, making termite season year-round in Florida.
+Be sure to get in touch with our team to schedule a pest inspection to ensure what type of pest has invaded your home.

 Termites are persistent, but so are our termite exterminators.
 We have more than 30 years of experience protecting homes and businesses from termite infestations.
 With our advanced termite spray and control products and practices, termites don’t stand a chance.
 Termite control begins with an inspection performed by our professional pest control team.
 We inspect both the inside and outside of the property for any signs of termites and look for potential access points that may lead to a termite infestation in the future.
 Based on our findings, we will create a customized treatment and effectively remove the termites with high-quality termiticides that are registered by the Environmental Protection Agency (EPA).
 To help protect your property against a termite infestation in the future, we offer customized protection plans tailored to the unique needs of your property for defense against termites.

-Once a termite infestation arrives, the damage incurred can only become worse.
-While homeowners and property owners insurance policies provide coverage for a number of disasters, most plans do not include coverage for termite treatment and repair.
+Once a termite infestation begins, the damage incurred can only become worse.
+While homeowners’ and property owners’ insurance policies provide coverage for a number of disasters, most plans do not include coverage for termite treatment and termite damage repair.
 Scheduling prevention, inspection, and home termite treatment from Champion Termite & Pest Control can save you thousands of dollars in potential repairs and damages from an unprotected property with a full-blown termite infestation.
 Our pest removal company offers complete termite protection and natural termite control, including a subterranean termite policy, which offers the following benefits.
 Contact us today to enroll and protect your property.

-Termites appear as pale-toned, soft-bodies insects about one-quarter of an inch — or less — in total length with straight antennae.
-Termites can easily be mistaken for white ants without the help of a professional.
+Termites appear as pale-toned, soft-bodied insects about one-quarter of an inch, or less, in total length with straight antennae.
+Termites can easily be mistaken for white ants without the help of a professional exterminator.
 Winged termites, or swarmers, feature pigmented bodies with broad waists and two pairs of wings that are identical in size.
 Subterranean termites are approximately one-quarter inch in length and quickly shed their wings following brief flight.
 Unlike termites, winged ants feature pinched waists and two pairs of wings — their front wings appear larger than the back wings — as well as elbowed antennae.
 The best way to identify termites on your property is with the assistance of a pest control expert.
 Schedule a pest inspection today.

 Flying ants and termites look similar to homeowners.
 Our termite inspection team is here to help!
 Flying ants are brown, have uneven wings, a cinched body, and elbow-shaped antennae.
 Likewise, swarming termites have a linear body, even-sized wings almost twice the size of their body, and straight antennae.
 Termites are destructive insects that feed on and live in wood and wooden structures.
 In contrast, flying ants, or carpenter ants, only live in wet or rotting wood, and they feed on nectar, seeds, other insects, and food left out in homes.